Already know what the Online LOMC is? Access the Online LOMC application.

-Property owners or designated authorized persons (agents, surveyors, engineers, etc.) can submit flood map change requests to FEMA.
+Community officials, property owners or lessees or designated authorized persons (e.g., agents, surveyors, engineers) can submit flood map change requests to FEMA.

-Required Documents Needed to Complete the Online LOMC Application
+Documents Required to Complete the Online LOMC Application

-The Online LOMC application requires specific information regarding the property (parcels) of land or structure(s), including the location, legal description, and use of fill.
-In accordance with NFIP regulations, FEMA uses the information required in the Online LOMC application process to make a determination on whether a property is located within a designated SFHA.
+The Online LOMC application requires specific information regarding the property (parcels) of land or structure(s), including the location, legal description and use of fill.
+In accordance with NFIP regulations, FEMA uses the information required in the Online LOMC application process to make a determination on whether or not a property is located within a designated SFHA.